Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: 100 pc white dwarf samples

 \subsection{Part-Sky 100\,pc Samples}

-Not all surveys cover and observe the whole of the sky; for instance ground-based MOS surveys are restricted to either the northern or southern hemispheres based on the telescope location, and often have limited footprints, for instance by focusing (or avoiding) the Galactic plane regions as driven by other Galactic (or extra-galactic) science cases.
+Not all surveys cover and observe the whole of the sky; for instance ground-based MOS surveys are restricted based on the telescope location, and often have limited footprints, for instance by focusing (or avoiding) the Galactic plane regions as driven by other Galactic (or extra-galactic) science cases.
 Furthermore, ground MOS surveys typically have a lower completeness than photometric surveys, owing to both the instrumental limitations in crowded fields, and the pressure factor of different science sub-surveys trying to obtain limited fibre time.

-By comparing these 100\,pc, part-sky footprints and selection functions from MOS surveys to the previously defined all-sky samples, we assess whether the MOS datasets can be used in the same way to derive white dwarf statistical properties and star formation histories.
+By comparing these part-sky 100\,pc samples to the previously defined all-sky samples, we assess whether the MOS datasets can be used in the same way to derive white dwarf statistical properties and star formation histories.

-Here, we assess the white dwarf spectroscopic samples of \cite{Kilic_2025_100pc} based on the SDSS I-IV footprint, the first DESI data release \citep{DESI_2025}, and we predict the footprint and white dwarf sample that is expected to be available after the completion of the 4MOST 100PC and white dwarf sub-surveys around 2031 \citep{4MOST}.
+Specifically, we examine three white dwarf spectroscopic samples: that of \cite{Kilic_2025_100pc} based on the SDSS I-IV footprint, the first DESI data release \citep{DESI_2025}, and the predicted white dwarf sample expected to be available after the completion of the 4MOST 100PC and white dwarf sub-surveys around 2031 \citep{4MOST}.